pyaiot/pyaiot/utils/twitter/README.md

 ```bash
 $ python riot-twitter.py
 ```
-and you should see twitter messages containing `riot-demo` appearing in the dashboard.
+and you should see twitter messages containing `RIOT-OS` appearing in the dashboard.